Adapting Diarization-Conditioned Whisper for End-to-End Multi-Talker Speech Recognition: Results

 \subsection{Comparison with prior speaker-attributed ASR systems}

-Table~\ref{tab:prior_works} compares our proposed SA-DiCoW model with existing speaker-attributed ASR systems on AMI-SDM and AMI-IHM-MIX.
-On AMI-SDM, our method achieves (18.1\,\%) cpWER, outperforming previous speaker-attributed works such as Cornell et al. (21.1\,\%)~\cite{cornell2024one} and Li et al. (21.2\,\%)~\cite{li23o_interspeech}.
+Table~\ref{tab:prior_works} compares our proposed SA-DiCoW model with existing speaker-attributed ASR systems on AMI-SDM and AMI-IHM-MIX with oracle diarization.
+On AMI-SDM, our method achieves (18.1\,\%) cpWER, outperforming previous works such as Cornell et al. (21.1\,\%)~\cite{cornell2024one} and Li et al. (21.2\,\%)~\cite{li23o_interspeech}.
 This underscores the effectiveness of our approach in handling challenging far-field conversational data.
 For reference, the original target-speaker DiCoW model achieves the lowest cpWER on both datasets.

 On AMI-IHM-MIX, our model achieves 14.4\,\% cpWER, outperforming Wang et al. (26.6\,\%), and approaching the performance of SLIDAR (11.5\,\%) from~\cite{cornell2024one}.
 While SLIDAR performs best on IHM, it benefits from extensive training on synthetic mixtures, including augmented AMI data.
 In contrast, our model is fine-tuned on a combination of real conversational data (AMI-SDM and NOTSOFAR) and artificial data (Libri2Mix), which may contribute to stronger generalization to real-world scenarios, as suggested by these results.
 Overall, these findings confirm that our SA-DiCoW is competitive with the current state-of-the-art and particularly effective on realistic conversational benchmarks.